anfema/ion-client-android/README.md

 To be able to use Lambda expressions anyway, we use RetroLambda.
 See tutorial: https://github.com/evant/gradle-retrolambda)

 Prerequesite is to make Java 8 available with these two steps:
+- On Mac: To check if Java 8 is already installed or to find out path after installation, run: /usr/libexec/java_home -v 1.8
 - Download Java 8 (http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html)
 - Set environment variable JAVA8_HOME pointing to installation path of Java 8 'Home' folder (Mac tutorial: http://stackoverflow.com/questions/135688/setting-environment-variables-in-os-x)